joergi/JSF2_Richfaces4_Seam_23/README.md

 # JSF2_Richfaces4_Seam_23

+## DO NOT USE THIS PROJECT FOR PRODUCTION USE.
+IT HAS SOME UNPATCHED VULNERABILITIES:.

 Setup Project with JSF2, Richfaces 4, Seam 2.3.1 as a war project

 use Java 7 or 8 for this project